How to dispose of old electrical equipment safely and responsibly

 Before discarding a device, consider whether it might still be useful.
 In many cases, electrical equipment can be repaired, refurbished or repurposed, extending its useful life and reducing the volume of waste generated.

-Moreover, there are non-profit organizations, training centers or social initiatives that accept donations of used electrical equipment for educational or community projects.
+Moreover, there are non-profit organisations, training centres or social initiatives that accept donations of used electrical equipment for educational or community projects.
 This not only supports environmental goals but also promotes social impact and digital inclusion.

 Reuse before recycle is a fundamental principle in sustainable waste management.
 Incorporating this mindset into our daily lives plays a vital role in advancing toward a circular economy.